-1 1.3.
+1.3.
 SAP main flows (LO03; K2)

-- 2 SAP solutions include several modules, which support transactions to execute core business - 3 processes (examples of modules are described in section 5.2). - 4 In general, these modules are represented in 4 SAP main flows: - Lead-to-Cash (Lead, Opportunity, Quote, Sales Order, Fulfillment, Invoice) - Source-to-Pay (Sourcing, Contracting, Procurement, Payment, Analytics) - Recruit-to-Retire (Plan, Staff, Onboard, Work, Travel, Pay & Close) - Design-to-Operate (Design, Planning, Production, Logistics, Operation) - 9 The candidate understands the purpose of the SAP main flows and SAP modules. - 11 Syllabus: sections 5.2 & 5.3.
+SAP solutions include several modules, which support transactions to execute core business processes (examples of modules are described in section 5.2).

+In general, these modules are represented in 4 SAP main flows:

+- Lead-to-Cash (Lead, Opportunity, Quote, Sales Order, Fulfillment, Invoice) - Source-to-Pay (Sourcing, Contracting, Procurement, Payment, Analytics) - Recruit-to-Retire (Plan, Staff, Onboard, Work, Travel, Pay & Close) - Design-to-Operate (Design, Planning, Production, Logistics, Operation)

+The candidate understands the purpose of the SAP main flows and SAP modules.

+Syllabus: sections 5.2 & 5.3.

-- 13 1.4.
-Other SAP solutions (LO04; K1) - 14 Besides the SAP modules, discussed in LO03, SAP also offers many other solutions for its customers. - 15 These solutions are not focused on critical business processes, but they are becoming more - 16 frequently implemented for SAP customers.
-We introduce a set of the most commonly used - solutions, keep in mind this is not the complete list of SAP Solutions. - 18 The candidate recalls other SAP solutions and SAP Fiori. - 20 Syllabus: section 5.4. - 22 1.5.
-IT delivery models for SAP (LO05; K2) - 23 An IT delivery model is a conceptual framework which supports a software development process and - 24 describes all assets and competencies.
-In SAP projects we distinguish three mainly used IT delivery - 25 models: V-model based Sequential IT delivery, Scrum-based High-performance IT delivery and - 26 Demand/Supply model based Hybrid IT delivery. - 27 The candidate understands the different IT delivery models for SAP. - 28 The candidate understands how to move towards the Demand/Supply Model from a standard V- - 29 model approach. - 31 Book: chapter 7 introduction, section 7.1, chapter 8 introduction, section 8.2, chapter 9 - introduction, section 9.1, chapter 10 introduction and section 10.1. - 33 Syllabus: section 5.5.
+1.4.
+Other SAP solutions (LO04; K1)

+Besides the SAP modules, discussed in LO03, SAP also offers many other solutions for its customers.
+These solutions are not focused on critical business processes, but they are becoming more frequently implemented for SAP customers.
+We introduce a set of the most commonly used solutions, keep in mind this is not the complete list of SAP Solutions.

+The candidate recalls other SAP solutions and SAP Fiori.

+1.5.
+IT delivery models for SAP (LO05; K2)

+An IT delivery model is a conceptual framework which supports a software development process and describes all assets and competencies.
+In SAP projects we distinguish three mainly used IT delivery models: V-model based Sequential IT delivery, Scrum-based High-performance IT delivery and Demand/Supply model based Hybrid IT delivery.

+The candidate understands the different IT delivery models for SAP.

+The candidate understands how to move towards the Demand/Supply Model from a standard V-model approach.

+Book: chapter 7 introduction, section 7.1, chapter 8 introduction, section 8.2, chapter 9 introduction, section 9.1, chapter 10 introduction and section 10.1.

-1 1.6.
+1.6.
 Introduction to Quality Engineering & Testing (LO06; K2)

-- 2 Quality Engineering is about team members and their stakeholders taking joint responsibility to - 3 continuously deliver IT systems with the right quality at the right moment.
-With a focus on building - 4 quality from the start, testing will demonstrate if the quality is at the expected level, instead of - 5 trying to find all problems that resulted from a lack of quality focus and fix them at the end.
-With - 6 ERP systems such as SAP, people often think the quality will be OK because it is supplied by an - 7 established vendor.
-But even the highest quality software has to be integrated with the specific - 8 business processes of an organization and the quality of this implementation also has to be assured - 9 and tested to establish the confidence that it will deliver the pursued business value. - 10 TMAP distinguishes twenty QA & Testing topics that describe quality engineering activities. - 11 The candidate knows the definitions of quality, quality engineering and testing. - 12 The candidate understands that quality engineering focuses on built-in quality. - 13 The candidate understands that the main goal of testing is to supply information about quality and - related risks to establish confidence in the pursued business value. - 16 Book: section 1.2 (including 1.2.1 3rd edition), chapter 5 introduction, chapter 11. - 18 1.7.
-Business value and the VOICE model (LO07; K2) - 19 Today's organizations expect that their IT systems will enable them to generate business value. - 20 IT teams and their stakeholders use the VOICE model to establish the level of confidence that the - 21 pursued business value can be achieved with the IT system. - 22 The candidate understands that delivering business value is the goal of IT delivery activities. - 23 The candidate can give a description of the VOICE model and knows that it is an acronym of Value, - Objectives, Indicators, Confidence and Experience. - 26 Book: chapter 3.
+Quality Engineering is about team members and their stakeholders taking joint responsibility to continuously deliver IT systems with the right quality at the right moment.
+With a focus on building quality from the start, testing will demonstrate if the quality is at the expected level, instead of trying to find all problems that resulted from a lack of quality focus and fix them at the end.
+With ERP systems such as SAP, people often think the quality will be OK because it is supplied by an established vendor.
+But even the highest quality software has to be integrated with the specific business processes of an organization and the quality of this implementation also has to be assured and tested to establish the confidence that it will deliver the pursued business value.

+TMAP distinguishes twenty QA & Testing topics that describe quality engineering activities.

+The candidate knows the definitions of quality, quality engineering and testing.

+The candidate understands that quality engineering focuses on built-in quality.

+The candidate understands that the main goal of testing is to supply information about quality and related risks to establish confidence in the pursued business value.

+Book: section 1.2 (including 1.2.1 of the 3rd edition), chapter 5 introduction, chapter 11.

+1.7.
+Business value and the VOICE model (LO07; K2)

+Today's organizations expect that their IT systems will enable them to generate business value.

+IT teams and their stakeholders use the VOICE model to establish the level of confidence that the pursued business value can be achieved with the IT system.

+The candidate understands that delivering business value is the goal of IT delivery activities.

+The candidate can give a description of the VOICE model and knows that it is an acronym of Value, Objectives, Indicators, Confidence and Experience.

+Book: chapter 3.